kizniche/Mycodo/3.5/README.md

 In each web directory is an.htaccess which denies access to those folders.
 It is strongly recommended that you ensure this works properly (or alternatively, configure your web server to accomplish the same result), to ensure no one has direct access to these directories, as log, configuration, graph images, and other potentially sensitive information is stored there.
 Optionally, for higher security, enable SSL/HTTPS.

-### ATTENTION
+### Security

+If your system is remotely accessible or publically available on the internet, it is strongly recommended to enable both SSL and .htaccess overrides.
+If your server is not, you can skip the next two steps.

 #### SSL

-It is recommended to enable apache's SSL and force the user to use it.
-If your server is not remotely accessible (cannot be seen from the internet), you can skip this step and the next that enables .htaccess overrides.

 `sudo apt-get install openssl`

 `sudo mkdir /etc/ssl/localcerts`

 Generate your self-signed certificate with the following command.
 You will be prompted for information (which can be left blank), however it is recommended that if you have a fully-qualified domain name (FQDN) to enter that when prompted, to prevent a browser warning of a FQDN that doesn't match the certificate.
+The -days option specifies the certificate's expiration will be in 365 days.

-`openssl req -new -x509 -sha256 -days 365 -nodes -out /etc/ssl/localcerts/apache.pem -keyout /etc/ssl/localcerts/apache.key`
+`sudo openssl req -new -x509 -sha256 -days 365 -nodes -out /etc/ssl/localcerts/apache.pem -keyout /etc/ssl/localcerts/apache.key`

 `sudo chmod 600 /etc/ssl/localcerts/apache`